dongma0a/academic-profile/content/post/paper-accepted-at-mobisys-2021/index.md

   focal_point: Smart
   preview_only: false
 ---
-Paper accepted at MobiSys 2021
+Our paper entitled "OESense: Employing Occlusion Effect for In-ear Human Sensings" has been accepted by ACM MobiSys 2021.